nrposner/nvim_config/README.md

 Whenever you add, change, or delete lines in a git repo, this plugin will add lines in the margin which will show exactly where the change was made and which kind of change it was.
 Actually, it's a good deal more powerful than that, but I mainly use it for the gutter lines.

+_harpoon.lua_
+Hop between up to 4 commonly-visited files in a repository like a roadrunner on cocaine.
+The Primeagen's very own Neovim plugin.
+If you find yourself constantly tabbing between the same 2-4 files, harpoon is for you.

 _autopairs.lua_
 An essential quality-of-life pair completion plugin.
 Install it, forget about it, and never get frustrated by braces again.